Pennhurst State School

-Pennhurst State School was a hospital dedicated to treat people with mental and physical disabilities (not psychiatric), many from the coming from the Philadelphia area.
+Pennhurst State School was a hospital dedicated to treat people with mental and physical disabilities; their ailments were most often the result of a genetic disorder, rather than psychiatric illnesses.
 Construction of The Eastern State Institution for the Feeble-Minded and Epileptic, as the hospital was named at that time, started in 1903 on a site in Spring City known as Crab Hill.
 The first group of buildings were completed in 1908, and the original campus layout was finished by 1921.
 The dire need for an institution for the developmentally disabled at the time had overcrowded the institution from the start, and the mixing of epileptics of normal mental capacity worsened the situation.
 It was soon realized that the epileptic patients should be treated in elsewhere, but the admission rates kept well above the number of discharges.

-Eventually, the entire facility closed in 1987 after a de-institutionalization process lasting a few years had moved the residents to other facilities and group homes.
-Portions of the campus were re-purposed into a home for veterans, and the PA National Guard for use as an armory, however much of it was locked up and left behind.
+Eventually the entire facility closed in 1987 after a de-institutionalization process, which moved the residents to other facilities and group homes.
+Portions of the campus were re-purposed into a home for veterans, and the PA National Guard found a few buildings to use as an armory, however most of the campus was shuttered and forgotten about.

 Talk of what to do with the property has been an ongoing issue since Pennhurst's closure.
 In 2010, the administration building was renovated to become the "Pennhurst Asylum," a Halloween attraction; the rest of the campus is used for composting by Penn Organic Recycling LLC.
 Check out preservepennhurst.com for the latest news and rehabilitation efforts.